 New Port Harcourt Refinery

-The New Port Harcourt refinery was built in 1989 and commissioned in 1991 with a capacity to produce 150,000 barrel per day.
-This is different from the old Port Harcourt refinery which was built in 1965, with an installed capacity of 65,000 barrels per day.
-It is sited at the riverine town of Eleme.
+This is different from the old Port Harcourt refinery built-in 1965, with an installed capacity of 65,000 barrels per day.
+It is situated in the riverine town of Eleme.

 Kaduna Refinery